 1. Create a culture of solidarity

-Shine a spotlight on employees’ connection with the organization.
+the main aim of innovative HR policies is to shine a spotlight on employees’ connection with the organization.
 When employees embody the organizational purpose, acknowledging it would reinforce the practice and also reming them to be intentional about doing the same.

 2. Let employee pitch in on workplace experience